MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/replace-IDs-tracked-changes.md

 1. Select **OK**, and then select **Save**.
 A dialog box will appear to indicate that the records for the user ID provided have been updated.

 > [!NOTE]
-> The system replaces the user ID email address with a randomly-generated string to remove all CMS references to the email address that was entered.
+> The system replaces each user ID email address with an anonymized, randomly-generated string to remove all CMS references to the email address.
 This action only affects the history logs referenced within the specific e-Commerce environment (tenant) that is associated with the site builder instance.

 ## Additional resources